-A little over four years ago, my brother and I walked into a ugly house built in the 1800s that had an obsolete floor plan and over a century of deferred maintenance.
+A few years back, my brother and I walked into a ugly house built in the 1800s that had an obsolete floor plan and over a century of deferred maintenance.
 That junky old house was the first piece of true investment real estate we ever bought.
-That property kicked off the journey that four and a half years later led us to our most recent purchase of a multimillion-dollar apartment complex.
+That property kicked off the journey that four and a half years later led us to the purchase of a multimillion-dollar apartment complex.

 In this article, I walk through exactly what it took and the steps along the way.